mermaidpurse/wrapsher/docs/decisions.md

 it used.
 So probably the compiler should inline shell code to initialize the refs for constant collections and start the program with an initial refid.

+## Philosophy - Little languages and cleanliness

+There are a lot of places where a programming languages acquires these little mini-languages and while sometimes useful, I think they always indicate a problem.
+Regular expressions (when they get baked into the language somehow) are a big example of this, but so are formatting specifiers (e.g. Lisp `format`, C and friends `printf`, Powershell/C# format strings) and string interpolation and that's why I've punted on providing these things for now.
+When they are needed, I want them to be very thought out and not interfere with the core language, but be a natural extension of it.

 ## Concurrency/External Drivers